ematth/website-2023/content/note/latex/index.md

 # Easy to learn, hard to master

 Much like programming, note-taking in LaTeX can seem pretty difficult at first.
 The number of specific keywords to memorize combined with unique symbols and parentheses/bracket-grouping makes it difficult to type rather quickly.
 I discovered this very quickly when I found myself keeping multiple LaTeX cheat-sheet tabs open while I typed my notes.
-And while I can say that I still don't know all the Greek letters by memory, I believe that forcing myself to type LaTeX in realtime helped both my typing accuracy and my ability to take worth-while notes.
+And while I can say that I still don't know all the Greek letters by memory, I believe that forcing myself to type LaTeX in realtime helped both my typing accuracy and my ability to take worthwhile notes.

 $$P(A\mid B) = \frac{P(B \mid A)\cdot P(A)}{P(B)}$$

 $$E[X] = \sum_x P(X = x)\cdot x$$

 <hr>

+# Examples

+I'll add some typed-out examples here very soon 😉

 # References